Drexel Affiliated Scholarships

 Intensive Course Abroad (ICA) Scholarship

-Diversity Scholarship: Students applying for select Intensive Courses Abroad (ICA) may be eligible to apply for the ICA Scholarship sponsored by Drexel's Study Abroad Office.
+Diversity Scholarship: Students applying for select Intensive Courses Abroad (ICA) may be eligible to apply for the ICA Scholarship sponsored by Drexel's Office of Global Engagement.

 This scholarship is intended to support underrepresented students in study abroad and diversify the student participation of ICAs.
 ICA Diversity Scholarship awards are in the amount of $500, which is refunded from the program Final Payment.
 Students with any of the following diversity factors are eligible to apply: